tbutler1132/numinous-systems/nodes/org/log.md

 - Like the idea of Processing Notes.
 Like, go through the log and do something with every note.
 Whether make it an action, store it somehow etc
 - Weekly gathering is still quite valid.
 As a starting point.[episode]
   - Good way for me to practice + bootstrap the community
+- For example for "Figure out hiring creative director", could definitely formalize this a little more and make it an experiment

 ---